Triviality properties of principal bundles on singular curves: Introduction

 \subsection{Acknowledgements}

-We thank Yogish Holla for useful discussions.
-This work was begun when P.B. was visiting TIFR Mumbai in July-August 2015.
+We thank Yogish Holla for useful discussions and the referee for some helpful comments.
+This work was begun when P.B. was visiting TIFR Mumbai in July--August 2015.
 P.B. thanks N.F. for the invitation, and TIFR for its hospitality.